matchbox-sharing/tcpip-volume1-practice/gitbook/S3/S3-Intro.md

-# CS-Services
+# Switch

 After finishing this tutorial, you will understand following questions:

-* How to create DNS resolver ?
-* How to create DHCP server ?
-* How to create TFTP server ?
-* How to create HTTP/HTTPS server ?
+* How to create a network with switch ?
+* What are ARP and RARP ?
-* How to create Samba server ?
+* How does Broadcast work ?

 More important, you will obtain the knowledge as following,